-2.6.1 While the Client Device is able to generate Data Records in accordance with its own internal business rules, the Server Device is also able to request that the Client Device generate Data Records using the Protocol Layer Command and Response mechanism introduced in 2.2.3 b.
-The Data Record generation interaction is shown in Figure 6.
+2.6.1 While the client device is able to generate data records in accordance with its own internal business rules, the server device is also able to request that the client device generate data records using the Protocol Layer Command and Response mechanism introduced in 0.0.2098159504□.
+The data record generation interaction is shown in Figure 6.